rapiz1/DungeonRush/README.md

 - Add Multiplayer / LAN mode

 **You can play with your friend via Internet!**
-*You need to be in the same network and can dierctly connect by IP*
+*You need to be in the same network and can directly connect by IP*

 ### v1.0-alpha